The dynamic German capital is one of the most popular destinations to study for international students.

-Berlin is the second largest city in the EU and has a thriving business scene, offering a range of job opportunities to young professionals and graduates.
+Berlin is the second largest city in the EU, with a thriving business scene offering a range of job opportunities to young professionals and graduates.
 In addition to its rich cultural and political history, it is now becoming famous for its wealth of flourishing tech companies and a growing number of successful entrepreneurs.

 Germany is the most popular option for international students looking to study in Europe.
 It is recognised for its high-quality education and you can experience this with GISMA.

 ^According to statistics and data from ICEF monitor.

 Our Berlin campus boasts modern facilities and is located in the city centre, with great access to shops, restaurants, nightlife, museums and other attractions.

 The new campus is located in the heart of Berlin, close to some of the key players in the corporate world including Sony, Deutsche Bahn, the Axel Springer Media Group and Daimler, to name a few.

 Berlin itself is found in the northeast of Germany, between two rivers: the Spree and the Havel.
 Almost a third of the city is made up of green space, with plenty of public parks and gardens available.